Guides#

 constexpr size_t kMaxSectors = 2; // Must match the partition's sector count

-pw::kvs::KeyValueStoreBuffer<kMaxEntries, kMaxSectors> kvs(
+pw::kvs::KeyValueStoreBuffer<kMaxEntries, kMaxSectors> kvs(&partition,

-&partition, kvs_format);
+kvs_format);

 kvs.Init();

-Step 3: Configure Garbage Collection#
+Step 3: Configure garbage collection#

-run a GC cycle during a Put()
+a GC cycle during a Put()

-operation if it cannot find enough space for
+operation if it cannot find enough space for new

-the new data.
-This is configured via the gc_on_write
+data.
+Configure this via the gc_on_write

 option passed to the